Zhusufeng/tic-tac-toe/README.md

 4. babel-preset-es2015
 5. babel-preset-react

-## Running the Scripts
+## Running the App
+You can run the app by using the below scripts.

-You will first need to compile the code
+1. You will first need to compile the code
 ```javascript
 npm run build
 ```

-Then you can start running the game with:
+2. Then you can start running the game with:
 ```javascript
 npm start
 ```

-Go to http://127.0.0.1:8888/ to start using the game
+3. Go to http://127.0.0.1:8888/ to start using the game

 ## How to Play
+You will make a move first.
+Enter a number 1-9 where the first row is 1-3, second row is 4-6, and the third is 7-9.